openthread/ot-efr32/src/README.md

 ### Simplicity Commander

-Simplicity Commander provides a graphical interface for J-Link Commander.
+Simplicity Commander provides command line and graphical interfaces for J-Link Commander.
 It's included as part of [Simplicity Studio][simplicity-studio] and is also available as a standalone application

 #### Download Links